muratk5n/thirdwave/en/tweets/2021/week35.md

 # Week 35

+"EU’s infectious disease agency: ‘No urgent need’ for coronavirus vaccine booster shots"

+---

+CNBC: "Vaccinated and unvaccinated travelers are going to different sets of Caribbean islands"

+---

+Good news

+CNBC: "Google reportedly plans to put its own chips in Chromebook laptops from 2023"

+---

+CNBC: "Covid vaccines remain 'stunningly effective,' even as delta concerns grow"

+---

+"Trump promotes Covid vaccine at GOP donor event, report says..
+It comes after the former president was booed by supporters for recommending vaccine"

+---

+Book is at its *seventh* edition, the last being in 2015.
+And no working code..
+Bonkers.

+---

+Aww author gives pseudocode for the interpolation method..
+How **sweet**.

+---

+With war, econ taken outside politics, sorry, made "bipartisan", people had to work with these crumbs to distinquish themselves in political terms.
+Trinkets, non-issue issues.

+---

+Freedom

+"@ElieNYC

+To recap: right now in Texas people CAN sue you for seeking abortion services, but the state CANNOT ask you if you have a gun"

+---

+Dems experience it, but the intra-party problem hit the Reps too.
+Being more hierarchical, they had pols walk in a single-file on ideology for a while, but now, they have a former President who said stuff against forever wars, and a lot of muckers who still want to invade countries, forever.
+How is there war and anti-war ideology in the same right-wing party?

+---

+In UK, Oz, and many other places, libs, and other major ideologies have their own party.
+Not so in US which IMO increase intra-party friction.
+Most of my related posts are US centric.
+Beware.

+---

 "Consumer prices in [DE] have been increasing for months, fueled by rising energy and food prices as well as the withdrawal of a temporary reduction in value-added tax (VAT), which was aimed at mitigating the